promptfoo/promptfoo/site/docs/configuration/guide.md

 ### Transforming outputs

-The `TestCase.options.outputTransform` field is a Javascript snippet that modifies the LLM output before it is run through the test assertions.
+The `TestCase.options.transform` field is a Javascript snippet that modifies the LLM output before it is run through the test assertions.

 It is a function that takes a string output and a context object:

 ```
-outputTransformFn: (output: string, context: {
+transformFn: (output: string, context: {
   vars: Record<string, any>
 })
 ```